 Eddy Bay Trail — Brewster

-This lovely, mile-long hike takes you through the woods where you will encounter a holly tree grove, pines and oak trees and out to a bluff with a sweeping view of Cape Cod Bay.
+This pleasant walk is one mile long.
+It takes you through a forest where you can admire a group of holly trees, pine and oak trees.
+Eventually, it leads you to a cliff that offers a wide view of Cape Cod Bay.
 It is perfect for dog walkers as well as those looking for a shorter trail.

 Views of Cape Cod Bay from the bluff off of the Eddy Bay Trail